United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 Here you can set the number of weeks you want to generate signals for.
 The signals are generated for the most recent weeks, which is also dependent on if any filtering is done.

 #### Signal detection algorithm
-Depending on the number of weeks you want to generate alarms for, and the filters you set, the choice of algorithms is automatically updated to those which are possible to apply for your setting, with respects for the individual needs of training data of the different algorithms.
+Depending on the number of weeks you want to generate signals for, and the filters you set, the choice of algorithms is automatically updated to those which are possible to apply for your setting, with respects for the individual needs of training data of the different algorithms.

 In the following we call the training period the time period which is used to fit the parameters of the algorithms.
 This time period is given by your selection of date_report (Filters section) and the Signal detection period.
 If you select the time period 01-01-2020 until 31-12-2021 in the Filters section and select six weeks for the signal detection period the training period will be from 01-01-2020 until 22-11-2021 (six weeks before 31-12-2021).
 If you do not set any filter for date_report in the Filters section then the full time period of your dataset minus the Signal Detection Period will be used to fit the parameters.